iotaledger/iota-wiki/shimmer/develop/start-building/clients/intro-to-clients/getting-started.md

 ## Simple by Default, as Complex as You May Need

-Client libraries handle the communications between your software and the [Shimmer network](../networks.md).
+IOTA Client libraries handle the communications between your software and the [Shimmer network](../../../what-is-shimmer/networks.md).
 They are designed to simplify how you connect and interact with nodes in the network by providing high-level helper functions which combine multiple atomic REST-API commands under the hood and use sensible defaults.
 However, you can still customize your application by overriding the default parameters or combining atomic REST-API commands to suit your needs.

 ## wallet.rs